 Sponsors: American Asian News Bureau, Sa Ying Account Firm, Kimberley Farm, PYLI, Ten Square International, Inc, US Education Without Borders.

-The forum was held in Embassy Club with long history which is located in the center of Des Moines.
-Dozens of VIP from different walks attended this forum.
+The forum was held in the Embassy Club, which has a long history and is located in the center of Des Moines.
+Dozens of VIPs from different walks of life attended this forum.

 An award process was specially designed to commend outstanding business leaders and institutions in Iowa and other American states which promoted US-China business and education cooperation.
-VIA was awarded with US-China Education Leadership Award, which is a kind of recognition and encouragement for VIA’s efforts to establish American high schools that combines the basic requirements and characteristics of Chinese education, to build a platform for Chinese students to enter the US elite and learn about American culture in an all-round way, also to promote the communication between Chinese and American teenagers.
+VIA was awarded with the US-China Education Leadership Award, which is a recognition and encouragement for VIA’s efforts to establish American high schools to build a platform for Chinese students to enter US colleges and universities and learn about American while also to promoting communication between Chinese and American teenagers.

-Lu Wei, VIA’s President (the second one from the right) receives the award.
+Lu Wei, VIA’s President (second from right) receives the award.

-From the left to the right: Ken Kun, Kim Reynolds, Terry Brystad, Luwei, Matt Baven.
+From left to right: Ken Kun, Kim Reynolds, Terry Brystad, Lu Wei, Matt Baven.

-The forum focused on the future of US-China relationship, the effect of China reform on American business, prospects for 2018 China business, the effect of China economy reform on global economy, Chinese innovation and security policy, China international economic strategy and American corresponding responses, etc.
+The forum focused on the future of the US-China relationship, the effect of China’s reforms on American business, prospects for 2018 China business, the effect of China’s economic reform on the global economy, Chinese innovation and security policy, China’s international economic strategy and American responses.

 Rick Kimberley, Rick Kimberley’s wife and LuWei

-This forum collects American high quality resource of business, agriculture, culture and so on, which builds a platform for communication and cooperation.
-The government officials, members of the two chambers of commerce, business people, heads of chambers of commerce, experts and scholars, all kinds of associations can work together and welcome the win-win era.
+This forum collects American high-quality resources of business, agriculture, culture and so on, which builds a platform for communication and cooperation.
+The government officials, members of the two chambers of commerce, business people, heads of chambers of commerce, experts and scholars, and all kinds of associations work together.

-The forum was paid much attention to by mainstream media.
-It is reported by VOA, Des Moines Register, People’s Daily, AANB, World Journal, etc.
+Mainstream media paid much attention to the forum.
+Media outlets which reported on the event included VOA, Des Moines Register, People’s Daily, AANB, World Journal, etc.